matt-nolan11/matt-nolan11.github.io/src/pages/privacy.md

 ---
 title: Privacy Policy
-description: Privacy Policy for Stargarden Theme
+description: Privacy Policy for Matt Nolan's Portfolio & Blog
-date: "2025-04-28"
+date: "2025-06-30"
 layout: "../layouts/Markdown.astro"
 ---

-This Privacy Policy page is provided as a starting template for the Stargarden Astro Theme.
-Stargarden is open-source, and you should fully customize this policy to reflect your site's privacy practices.
+# Privacy Policy

+_Last updated: 2025-06-30_

+Welcome to Matt Nolan’s personal portfolio and blog.
+This site is built with [Astro](https://astro.build/) using the open-source [StarGarden](https://github.com/sustanza/stargarden) theme and is focused on robotics, engineering, and making.
+Your privacy is important, and this page explains what information is (and isn’t) collected when you visit.

 ---

-## 1. What Is Not Collected
+## 1. Information Collected

-This theme, by default, does not:

-- Collect personal information
-- Use cookies or tracking scripts
+- **No Personal Data Collected:**
+  This site does not collect personal information such as names, email addresses, or account details.
+There are no user accounts, contact forms, or comment sections.

-- Include user registration or forms
+- **No Cookies or Tracking:**
+  This site does not use cookies, analytics, or tracking scripts.

 ---

-## 2. Automatically Collected Data
+## 2. Hosting & Server Logs

-Stargarden does not automatically collect personal data.
-However, if you host your site publicly, your hosting provider might collect visitor data.
-Review your hosting provider’s policies and update accordingly.
+- The site is hosted on **GitHub Pages**.
+GitHub may collect basic, non-personal server logs (such as IP address, browser type, and access times) for security and operational purposes.
+  Please refer to [GitHub's Privacy Statement](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement) for more details.

 ---

-## 3. Embedded Third-Party Content
+## 3. Embedded Content

-Any embedded content from third-party platforms (e.g., YouTube videos) may collect user data independently.
-Refer to those platforms' privacy policies for details.
+Some posts may include embedded content (e.g., YouTube videos, GitHub gists).
+Embedded content from other websites behaves as if you visited those sites directly and may collect data according to their own privacy policies.

 ---

-## 4. No Warranty or Liability
+## 4. Use of Information

-This privacy policy is provided as an example.
-The creators of Stargarden assume no responsibility or liability for your site's privacy practices.
-You are solely responsible for ensuring your site complies with applicable privacy laws and regulations.
+- No personal data is collected, stored, or shared by this site or its owner.
+- Any analytics or data collection is solely handled by GitHub Pages or third-party embeds, not by this site.

 ---

 ## 5. Changes to This Policy

-You must customize and update this Privacy Policy to reflect the specifics of your website and privacy practices.
+This policy may be updated periodically to reflect changes in site functionality or privacy practices.
+The latest version will always be available on this page.

 ---

-## 6. Contact Information
+## 6. Contact

-For questions about this theme specifically, refer to the project's documentation or repository.
+For questions about this site or its privacy practices, please reach out via the contact information provided in the site’s About page or through the project’s [GitHub repository](https://github.com/matt-nolan11/matt-nolan11.github.io).